 Search tips

-General tips that work in most searches
+General tips that work in most database searches

 • Use words that a professional would use to describe what you are looking for.
 Instead of “my head hurts” or “why is my head killing me,” search for “headache.”